 The Director of Medical Admissions at Imperial says:

 “We believe that a well-planned and used gap year is beneficial to students and we encourage students to consider it.
 Gap years give students opportunities for new life experiences which help them grow, mature and reflect.
-From our experience, students who take taken a gap year have not regretted it and it does not impair academic performance”
+From our experience, students who have taken a gap year have not regretted it and it does not impair academic performance.”

 If you were thinking about a year partying your way around European hostels, you might want to reconsider.
 A gap year should combine self-development and fun.
 That doesn’t mean adventure is off the cards, but you should try to blend it with activities relevant to your degree.

 That’s not to say you have to work in a hospital for a year.
 You can try activities that develop your soft skills like leadership or interpersonal communication.
 This can be through:

 - Any other means of exemplifying core values for medicine and dentistry.

 So is it worth it?
 That really depends on how you use the time.